How do I use external Python libraries in an AWS Glue job?

 I want to use an external Python library in an AWS Glue job.

-To use an external library in a Spark ETL job:
+To use an external library in an Apache Spark ETL job:

 To use an external library in a development endpoint: